PabloSzx/learner-model-gql/README.md

 ## Client-side only

-To only use the client-side of this project please checkout the `client` branch.
+To only use the client-side of this project, please checkout the `client` branch.

 [https://github.com/PabloSzx/learner-model-gql/tree/client](https://github.com/PabloSzx/learner-model-gql/tree/client)